 Attendees with an advanced grasp of English are keen to discuss Western education systems, university rankings, cultural differences, and Chinese food.
 Some dedicated students even recite historical speeches from memory, the Gettysburg Address and Martin Luther King, Jr.’s “I Have a Dream” speech being particularly popular.

-Attendees aren’t shy to engage in political debates regarding the merits and drawbacks of Western style democracy, as opposed to the one party system in Mainland China.
-In a country with strict controls/self censorship at public gatherings, official speeches, and on the internet, the opportunity to publicly hold uncensored discussions without fear of repercussion is a compelling draw.
+Attendees aren’t shy to engage in political debates regarding the merits and drawbacks of Western-style democracy, as opposed to the one-party system in Mainland China.
+In a country with strict controls and self-censorship at public gatherings, official speeches, and on the internet, the opportunity to publicly hold uncensored discussions without fear of repercussion is a compelling draw.

 Once again, a few hands went into the air.